 The College's Code of Student Conduct outlines the behavior that is expected of all students at Marist.
 Having voluntarily enrolled at Marist, all students have entered into an agreement to be aware of and abide by the rules and regulations set forth in the Code of Student Conduct.
 Each student is responsible to conform his or her conduct to the requirements of this Code and applicable federal, state and local laws.

-Violations of the Code of Student Conduct will be adjudicated by the College's Judicial System, which is designed to reflect and to support the educational mission of the institution and to ensure the fair and equitable treatment of all individuals charged with or victimized by student misconduct.
+Violations of the Code of Student Conduct will be adjudicated by the College's Student Conduct System, which is designed to reflect and to support the educational mission of the institution and to ensure the fair and equitable treatment of all individuals charged with or victimized by student misconduct.